Talk of Fed succession pushes gold to 2-1/2 week low

 Elsewhere, the European Central Bank is expected to announce on Thursday a trimming of its monthly bond purchases, with data on Wednesday showing German business confidence at a record high.

-Additional reporting by Apeksha Nair in Bengaluru, editing by David Evans
+Additional reporting by Apeksha Nair in Bengaluru, editing by David Evans and Jason Neely